GMP Standard Operating Procedures (SOP)

 Gel Clot Validation Method

-Preliminary Inhibition / Enhancement testing consists of running two (2) sets of product dilutions in parallel, one set containing product alone, the other set containing endotoxin spiked product such that the concentration of the product decreases with increasing dilution while the concentration of endotoxin remains the same.
+Preliminary Inhibition / Enhancement testing consists of running two (2) sets of product dilutions in parallel, one set containing the product alone and the other containing an endotoxin-spiked product.
+The concentration of the product decreases with increasing dilution while the concentration of the endotoxin remains the same.
 The endotoxin spike’s final concentration should equal twice the sensitivity of the Lysate used.

 Laboratory Investigation for Atypical and OOS Results